Besides riding trains, I enjoy watching them too. Going to Chicago to watch trains is fun and a great adventure.

 Roosevelt Road Bridge is a mile south of Chicago Union Station.
 It is walkable from the station, or you could ride the bus there.
 You can get an elevated view of Amtrak’s coach yard and BNSF Metra’s yards from this bridge.
 Often there are private rail cars in storage that are visible from the bridge.

 Besides watching trains depart and return to Chicago Union Station, often train sets are being built or taken apart.
-Amtrak and Metra both have train washes in the area; Metra’s near Whole Foods and Amtrak’s is south of the bridge and the last building on the right (facing south).
+Amtrak and Metra have train washes in the area; Metra’s near Whole Foods, and Amtrak’s is south of the bridge and the last building on the right (facing south).

 Roosevelt Rd Bridge is a well-known area for watching passenger trains.
-This bridge is a reasonably safe area for you to bring kids, but like any big city, be aware of your surroundings.
-Occasionally there are panhandlers, but they usually are closer to the S. Canal St corner and don’t bother you much.
+This bridge is a reasonably safe area for you to bring kids, but be aware of your surroundings like any big city.
+Occasionally, panhandlers are usually closer to the S. Canal St corner and don’t bother you much.